 Rancho Cucamonga was once known for its many vineyards and orange groves which have since been replaced by numerous businesses as the city has become one of the fastest growing suburbs in the metropolitan area.
 However, this suburb does provide a couple of Route 66 era opportunities.
 At Haven Avenue is one of California’s oldest wineries, the Virginia Dare, and at the northwest corner of Foothill Boulevard and Archibald sits the 1920s Richfield Oil station.
 Dating back to the time when Route 66 passed through nothing but countryside and vineyards, this place stands out among the more modern views of the road.

 Rancho Cucamonga also sports the historic Sycamore Inn that once stood as a San Bernardino Stage stop.
 Located at 8318 Foothill Boulevard, this old place has been offering great food and friendly service for almost 150 years.
 While in Rancho Cucamonga also be sure to visit the Route 66 Visitors Center and Museum at 8916 Foothill Boulevard.

 Soon you will arrive at Upland, which features the vintage Buffalo Inn where buffalo burgers have been served since 1929.
 Here, in this frontier saloon atmosphere, you can enjoy a burger and brew in a laidback atmosphere before continuing your journey westward.
 The Buffalo Inn is located at 1814 W. Buffalo Boulevard.

-Next you’ll come to the city of Claremont, where you can can see the Rancho Santa Ana Botanic Garden on the right side of Route 66 just before the intersection with Indian Hill Boulevard.
+Next, you’ll come to the city of Claremont, where you can see the Rancho Santa Ana Botanic Garden on the right side of Route 66 just before the intersection with Indian Hill Boulevard.